mheob/include-fussball-de-widgets/README.md

 1. Install the Fussball.de Widget either via the WordPress.org plugin directory, or by uploading the files to your server.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. You can use the plugin in two ways.
-As a shortcode and since wordpress version 5 also as an integrated Gutenberg Block.
+1. You can use the plugin in several ways.
+As a shortcode, WordPress widget and since WordPress version 5 also as an integrated Gutenberg block.
    1. In wordpress versions below 5 use the shortcode like:
       `[fubade api="{32-digit API}" notice="{description}" fullwidth={iframe in fullwidth} devtools={print devtools}]`\
       e.g. `[fubade api="020EXXXXXG000000VS54XXXXXSGIXXME" notice="Standings U19" fullwidth=true devtools=false]`
    1. In versions since 5.0, you can use the Gutenberg block.
 You can find it under the widgets or with the search pattern `fubade`.
+   1. Even the usual WordPress widgets are possible.

 ## How to use